fagundessimone/fagundessimone/README.md

 - 👋 Hi, I’m @fagundessimone
-- 🌱 Java and React developer
+- 🌱 Node.Js and React developer
 - ⚡ Fun fact: I like to workout

 <!---